 This series of drawing, “casting”, symbolically represents the process of casting by using clippings of photographs printed on a museum catalogue.

-an essay for the two-person exhibition “Panta Rhei”
+contribution to the two-person exhibition “Panta Rhei” at Talion Gallery

 < return to text list